 Because climate change is a serious threat, Europe is engaging in full-speed decarbonisation efforts, such as the Green Deal to make the EU economy more sustainable and to strive to be the first climate-neutral continent.

 For decarbonisation to work, the continued shift away from fossil fuels is key.
 The increased use of renewable energy sources from wind, solar and hydro power is a strong foundation to reduce emissions and the carbon-intensity of their electricity.
 With Europe’s goal to become climate-neutral by 2050, the essential driver for the future energy system is storage.
 Because with energy storage, a high penetration of energy from renewable sources is made possible.

 Batteries and storage systems represent a strategic part in the ongoing transition to clean mobility, clean energy systems, and ultimately, to decarbonisation.
 So the Energy Community invited four experienced panelists to share knowledge on the various aspects of storage systems, including technology, costs, services, and the regulatory environment.

 Pooling flexible resources

-In his panelist presentation, Marko Svetina (CEO) showcased cyberGRID’s proprietary ICT-technology with its ability to pool flexible resources into a Virtual Power Plant (VPP).
+In his panelist presentation on May 19, Marko Svetina (CEO) showcased cyberGRID’s proprietary ICT-technology with its ability to pool flexible resources into a Virtual Power Plant (VPP).
 Based on scalable algorithms, this platform unlocks the flexible potential from consumers, distributed generators and storage devices.
 Since this cross-border solution has been applied and proven in several European-wide research projects under the H2020 program, Mr Svetina presented three EU projects currently underway:

 H2020 projects presented